Best Apparel Management Software for 2026 - Krowdbase

 A tech pack tool for the fashion industry to express ideas visually, request approval, schedule due dates, and collaborate with others.

-Free Trial Not AvailableStarting at: USD 49/per month
+Free Trial Not AvailableStarting at: $49/per month

 Finale Inventory